deenar/deenar.github.io/_posts/2020-10-25-iso-20022-integration-challenges.md

 ![Multiple message schemas]({{site.baseurl}}/media/vocabulary.png)

 ### XML and XML Tooling
  * XML is primarily designed for information interchange (messages) and is indispensible for implementing a global standard.
 Since XML is primarily a syntax for messages, it is hard to query and manipulate efficiently.
  * The world has moved on from XML to other lightweight weight formats such as JSON.
 As a result, any innovation and tooling support improvements for XML have come to a standstill.
 Many XML open source projects are stuck in a limbo.

   ![xmlvsjson]({{site.baseurl}}/media/xmlvsjson.png)
  * Most existing methods to manipulate XML are not type safe and you need to ensure the XML you create is compliant with the ISO 20022 schema.

 ### ISO schema generation standard [ISO 20022-4:2013](https://www.iso.org/standard/55008.html)
  * The schema generation standard adopted by ISO has some quirks that makes ISO 20022 message manipulation even harder
  * Schemas are not documented
  * Each message has a separate namespace making translations and conversions between versions harder
  * Complex types in schemas utilise <xs:sequence> tags which require items in a specific order instead of <xs:all>
  * Currency types use XML attributes for currency code making access and manipulation unnecessarily difficult.

 ## PayToolz
 We at [PayToolz](http://www.paytoolz.com) have come up with a set of tools to help with ISO 20022 integration and address each of the issues listed above.
-These tools are directly generated using the ISO 20022 metadata repository which ensure compliance with the standard is out of the box.
-More on out tools in part 2.
+These tools are directly generated using the ISO 20022 metadata repository which ensures compliance with the standard is out of the box.
+More on our tools in part 2.

 ![PayToolz Toolkit]({{site.baseurl}}/media/toolgeneration.png)